-Are you a solar installer looking to grow your business in 2021?
-With the federal tax credit stepping down from 26% to 22% in 2023, before expiring completely in 2024, this is a great year to grow your sales organization and grab some additional market share.
+Are you a solar installer looking to grow your business in 2023?
+With the federal tax credit getting reauthorized as part of the Inflation Reduction Act, this is a great year to grow your sales organization and grab some additional market share.

 In this article, we’ll give you an overview on how much solar leads cost, the different types of solar leads, and what to avoid.
-Hopefully this helps you to allocate your sales and marketing budget more effectively in 2021!
+Hopefully, this helps you to allocate your sales and marketing budget more effectively in 2023!

 On this page